What is the first thing that comes to mind when you think of educational toys for 2 year old’s?

 Let’s take blocks as an example.

-Blocks can be used to build a tower, a house, a plane, or as your children get older they may even pretend each block is a different kind of food and use them to make some interesting dishes in in their kids play kitchen!
+Blocks can be used to build a tower, a house, a plane, or as your children get older she may even pretend each block is a different kind of food and use them to make some interesting dishes in her play kitchen!

 Introduces New Vocabulary